jedisct1/rust-ed25519-compact/README.md

 ## Incremental API example usage

-Messages can also be supplied as multiple parts (streaming API):
+Messages can also be supplied as multiple parts (streaming API) in order to handle large messages without using much memory:

 ```rust
 /// Creates a new key pair.